 2. Field select - You can customize the information you want to see on your report by clicking the second button.
-When you click it, it’ll open a dropdown menu with all Phases and Fields you have on your Pipe.
+When you select it, it will open a dropdown menu with all Phases and Fields you have on your Pipe.
 Check the boxes with the Field of origin of the information you want to see.

-3. Export - As soon as you click ‘Export’, your report will be converted in XSLX format, and a link to download it will be sent to your registered e-mail.
-From here, you can extract your data and work with it in other software.
+3. Export - As soon as you click ‘Export’, your report will be converted in XSLX format, and a download link will be sent to your registered email.
+From here, you can extract your data and work with it within other software.

 Let’s set up your report!

 As a first, think carefully of what you would like to see on your Pipe Report when creating fields.
 The reports can only display the information you've added to your fields so keep that in mind when structuring your pipe.

 Then, select the Fields you want to see via the 'Columns'-button (2).
 You’re able to drag and drop the columns to change the order in which they appear.
-You can also click on the column's name to order the information based on that information (for example: clicking on ‘Label’ will have your report’s information ordered and grouped by their labels.
+You can also click on the column's name to organize the information (for example: clicking on ‘Label’ will let you see your report’s information ordered and grouped by labels.
 The same goes for creator, assignees, etc.).

-For this example, I decided to set a fictional case of a Sales Pipeline:
+For this example, I decided to create reports for our Sales Pipeline:

 In my report, I would like to evaluate how my sales agents are performing in terms of Deal Value.
-You can see that my average deal value is $686,60 and that Carolina currently closed the best deal.
+You can see that my average the team's deal value is $204,350.00 and that Chewie currently closed the biggest deal.

-Now, let’s assume we have a very big Pipe with a lot of Cards and 12 different sales agents.
-You want to see only the deals Carolina has closed.
+Now, let’s assume we have a very big Pipe with a lot of Cards and several different sales reps.
+You want to see only the deals Chewie has closed.
 In this case, move to the left side of your Reports dashboard – ‘Filtering’.
 Here, you can set filters so only the information that matches your criteria will be displayed in your report.

-In my Sales Pipeline, it can also be useful to track my agents’ performance over fixed periods of time, say, months.
-In that case, you can filter based on proposals sent in the past month by simply clicking ‘Proposal sent on’, which is a field in the ‘Proposal’-phase of the Sales Pipeline.
+In my Sales Pipeline, it can also be useful to track my rep’ performance over fixed periods of time, say, months.
+In that case, you can filter deals won during this month by simply selecting 'first time entered Won' is 'current month'.
 Here, you can choose to filter based on period, relative or absolute values.

 Period means you set a specific period, which can be today, yesterday, last month or maybe this week.